Case Study: High-Volume Metal Stamping

 2. Ultra's Die Designers developed a plan that allowed for an adjustment in the stamping die to ensure the correct weight was attained during production.
 The tab feature on the governor weight, located between the two legs, can have its length changed to meet the required part weight.

 The second phase of this manufacturing process focused on establishing a productive and low-cost method to verify the weight of the parts and inspect each leg.
-A team of Designers, Engineers and Toolmakers designed and built an innovative Governor Sort Machine.
+A team of designers, engineers, and toolmakers designed and built an innovative Governor Sort Machine.
 This is an automated process that precisely inspects 1,000 parts per hour.

 1. Governor weights are introduced into the inspection system through a large bowl feeder.
 This process verifies the two legs are positioned correctly by aligning the governor weights as they would be placed in an engine.
 A governor weight identified as a defect is removed immediately.